emranxec/KeepLearning/README.md

 ----
 ### Q. is static method override possible?
 > We can declare static methods with the same signature in the subclass,
 > but it is not considered overriding as there won't be any run-time polymorphism.
-Hence the answer is 'No
+Hence, the answer is 'No
 ----
 ### Q. explain save,update, save and persist methods?